adlnet/xAPI-Spec/xAPI.md

 ### 5.4 Identifier Metadata

 ##### Description
-Additional information can be provided within a Statement about an identifier.
-This allows metadata about the IRI to be expressed without the necessity of resolving it.
+Additional information about an identifier can be provided within a Statement and can be hosted at the location pointed to by the identifier IRI.
+Including metadata in a statement allows metadata about the IRI to be expressed without the necessity of resolving it.
+Hosting metadata at the IRI location allows the owner of the IRI to define the canonical metadata for that IRI.

 ##### Details
 There are several types of IRI identifiers used in this specification: